fmillion-mnsu/it544-python/POLYBASE.md

 ![Image showing the SP database selected in the drop-down selector at the top of a query window.](images/azuredatastudio_database_selected.png)

-The query to create a database master key is as follows (change `your password` with a unique password - and make sure you make a note of the password!):
+The query to create a database master key is as follows. **Change `your password` with a unique password** - and make sure you make a note of the password!):

-    CREATE MASTER KEY ENCRYPTION BY PASSWORD = '(your password)'
+    CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'your password'

-If you already have a master key on your database and it is locked, you can unlock it for use by running this query:
+> If you **already have a master key** on your database and it is locked, you can unlock it for use by running this query:

-    OPEN MASTER KEY DECRYPTION BY PASSWORD = '(your password)'
+>

-Note that you can run this query in SQL Server Management Studio as well - you won't need to keep using Azure Data Studio for your work in the future.
-ADS simply makes creating the linked tables much easier.
+> `OPEN MASTER KEY DECRYPTION BY PASSWORD = 'your password'`

 ## Creating a database-scoped credential